 Value in a Digital Services Project

-Author(s): The Agile Research Network
+Created by the Agile Research Network

 Delivering value is a key tenet of Agile approaches to software development, including the Agile Project Framework (Agile Business Consortium, 2017).
 However, there are few techniques for identifying, tracking, and sharing value in Agile IT projects.
 The value concept is commonly taken for granted, and is rarely clearly identified in IT projects (Racheva et al., 2010).